agrc/gis.utah.gov/about/policy/metadata/index.md

 #### Description
 {: .text-left}

 The Description is a more in-depth version of the summary and it should stand on its own.
-This is important, particularly, in the event that the Summary is missing in the metadata (as is the case, currently, with [Open Data](https://opendata.gis.utah.gov/)) datasets.
+This is important, particularly, in the event that the Summary is missing in the metadata (as is the case, currently, with [Open Data](https://opendata.gis.utah.gov/) datasets).

 - When was the dataset last updated? (this should be the first line of the Description)
-- A link to corresponding gis.utah.gov/data/page
+- A link to corresponding [gis.utah.gov data page]({% link data/ %})
 - What is this dataset (please expand on the content provided in the Summary)?
 - What is the purpose of this dataset?
 - What does this dataset represent (in layman's terms)?